grahamfalconer/CV/README.md

 <h2 id="Skills"> Skills </h2>

 **Strong communication** - I have always been recognized as an optimistic and outgoing person by my peers and have regularly been put forward for roles involving demonstrations, negotiations, and public speaking.
-This has not only been in the projects I have done at Makers, but extends further to University where I regularly had to give presentations on the results of our projects.
+This has not only been in the projects I have done at Makers, but extends further to University where I regularly gave presentations on the results of our projects.
 In school I was also able win the Model United Nations(M.U.N) debate and the Rotary Youth Speaks public speaking competition.
 Practicing my communication in this way has allowed me to become a great story-teller who can help motivate and inspire with my words.

 **Adaptable** - Having lived in 6 different countries by the age of 22 (New Zealand, South Africa, Kuwait, Bahrain, England & Scotland) as well as having attended 9 schools in that time, its fair to say I am no stranger to change and the difficulties that come with it.
 Upon arriving in new place I have always been quick to learn as well as establish and integrate myself